Loading…

 Miguel Santana

-President & CEO, California Community Foundation
+President & Chief Executive Officer, California Community Foundation

 Miguel A. Santana has more than three decades of expertise in government, nonprofit, private, philanthropy and the community sectors and is renowned as an advocate for systems change and making Southern California a more equitable place for all its residents, especially those who...
 Read More →